sandeepg98/java-datamunger-assignment-step1-stackroute/PROBLEM.md

-2)Get only filter part(after `where` word before'group by or order by' if they exist in query) of the query from the given query string.
+2)Get only filter part(after `where` word before'group by or order by' if they exist in the query) of the query from the given query string.

 		Input String : select * from ipl.csv where season > 2014 and city ='Bangalore'
 		Output String : season > 2014 and city ='bangalore'